rMuchan/mindustry-processor-compiler/docs/langdef.md

 Unary functions:

 - `abs`, `sin`, `cos`, `tan`, `floor`, `ceil`, `sqrt`: As their names state
-- `lg`: Base-10 logarithm
+- `log10`: Base-10 logarithm
-- `ln`: Natural logarithm
+- `log`: Natural logarithm
 - `rand(x)`: Generate a random number between 0 and x

 Binary functions:

-- `max`, `min`, `atan2`: As their names state
+- `max`, `min`, `atan2`, `noise`: As their names state
 - `dst(x, y)`: Compute `sqrt(x*x+y*y)`

 All trigonometric functions are in degrees.

 ## Note

+- **All variables are global.** Function parameters are simply syntactic sugar for assigning them.
+That's because it would be a great cost to identify variables used in raw instructions and to protect them.
 - A lowercase word followed by an integer is a valid identifier, but may be buildings connected to the processor.
 Use with care.
 - Values assigned to variable `_` will be ignored.
-- Logical shortcut is not supported, i.e. all clauses will be evaluated.
+- **Logical shortcut is not supported**, i.e. all clauses will be evaluated.
 - Function invocation statements are not supported.
 Assign its return value to `_` instead.
 - Functions are not ready for invocation until fully defined, which implies recursion is not supported.